kailash-manasarovar/statement/docs/timeline/2024/january.md

 - Instead, she looks at me and says something like, "oh you are the best", in a weird way, and that's that.
 - I also [email the Generalitat again](../../content/documents/emails/jan-18-email-to-GV.png) that day with an update of what's going on.
 - The Generalitat reply to tell me they have transferred the matter to the Alicante office.
-- I have to ask them for information on who I can contact there.
+- I have to ask them to give me a contact there.
 - They're fobbing me off.
 - It's 3 months since I wrote the [original letter of complaint](../../content/documents/letters/3.%20Letter%20to%20Generalitat%20of%2022%20October%2023%20-%20ES.pdf) to which I never received any reply.
 - I mention buying a new phone in the email to the Generalitat, which I did, which was expensive, an iPhone 14 as suggested by someone at work.
 They hacked into it pretty much immediately.